 The security issues table serves to identify if the proposed activity will use and/or generate information which might raise security concerns.
-The table provided has to be completed by answering YES or NO to all questions.
+The table provided must be completed by answering YES or NO to all questions.
 Where necessary and applicable, you are requested to provide available documentation as annexes.
 For proposals selected for funding, additional information regarding security issues may be requested at a later stage.

-Section 5 - Other questions contains the explanation of the relation between the existing ERC frontier research grant and the proposed PoC (answer to this question is compulsory and will be used for eligibility review) and declarations related to eligibility and permission statements on sharing evaluation data.
+Section 5 - Other questions contains declarations related to eligibility and permission statements on sharing evaluation data.
 The data-related consents are entirely voluntary.
-In addition, this section contains a specific declaration as regards the consent obtained from participants and researchers25.
+In addition, this section contains a specific declaration as regards the consent obtained from participants and researchers30.